jmduarte/phys141/midterm_final/midterm_final.md

 ### Final

-The final projects are the best full simulations of the teams using the bulge-disk-halo Dubinski model for their galaxy encounter projects.
+The final projects are the best full simulations using the disk-bulge-halo model of [Kuijken & Dubinski, 1995](kuijken-dubinski.pdf).

 (a) The galaxy can be created with `mkgalaxy` or `magalia` at your choice of resolution and initial disk/bulge/halo composition.